Louise A Copeman

 Brittany Koenker (M.Sc.
 Candidate MRM-CEOAS) Graduated Summer 2017.

-- Stowell M, Copeman LA, Ciannilli L. (in review) Variability in juvenile English sole energetic condition and trophic biomarkers at the ends of an estuarine gradient.
+- Stowell M, Copeman LA, Ciannilli L. (in revision) Variability in juvenile English sole energetic condition and trophic biomarkers at the ends of an estuarine gradient.
 Estuaries and Coasts Pp 25

 Accepted and Published